Willis Russell

 Willis Russell (1844 – July 1, 1875) was a Deputy United States Marshal who fought against William Smoot and his Ku Klux Klan chapter in Owen County, Kentucky.
 Smoot and his followers conducted a bloody reign of terror in Franklin (Frankfort), Owen County, and Henry Counties.
 Russell finally stopped them, though it cost him his life.

-Early life
+Biography

-Willis Russell was born in 1844 in Monterey, Owen County, Kentucky, and grew up there.
+Willis Russell was born and raised in 1844 in Monterey, Kentucky, Kentucky.
 During the American Civil War, he served as horse soldier in John Hunt Morgan's famous Confederate cavalry.